-Rods & Reels:
+Rods & Reels

-I’ve lumped the rod, reel, and line together because often times you can buy these in a ‘combo’, meaning, the store will have a fishing rod ready to go with all 3 of these components.
+I’ve lumped the rod, reel, and line together because oftentimes, you can buy these in a ‘combo,’ meaning the store will have a fishing rod ready to go with all 3 of these components.
 This combo rod and reel from Shakespeare is a great beginner’s combo already pre-spooled with line.

 Most rods will have the power, action, and length printed on the underside of the rod near the handle.
-Power is the strength of the rod itself.
-The action refers to how a rod bends.
-Line is something you won’t have to worry too much about as a beginner but can vary depending on what types of fish you’re catching and area in which you’ll be fishing.
+Here’s what that means: Power is the strength of the rod itself, the action refers to how a rod bends, and the line is something you won’t have to worry too much about as a beginner but can vary depending on what types of fish you’re catching and the area in which you’ll be fishing.

-Hooks and Bait:
+Hooks and Bait

-If you are just starting out, the easiest way to catch fish is with live bait.
+If you are just starting, live bait is the easiest way to catch fish.
 Worms are your best friend for getting eager fish to bite!
 You will need an inexpensive plastic or foam bobber, a pack of live bait hooks, and some wriggles.

 Live or dead bait for saltwater fishing will also yield great results.
 Almost all fish will find a cut piece of shrimp or squid irresistible!

-There are many guides online that can help you choose and understand the sizing of hooks such as this one from The Online Fisherman.
+There are many guides online that can help you choose and understand the sizing of hooks, such as this one from The Online Fisherman.

 - Gently cast your bobber out and wait for that bobber to start dipping up and down below the surface.
 This basic bobber rigging video is very helpful and easy to follow.

-If you happen to be kayaking or on a small boat, you can hold your live fish in place on a stringer, where it will remain fresh and alive in the water.
+If you are kayaking or on a small boat, you can hold your live fish in place on a stringer, where it will remain fresh and alive in the water.